StevenWeir038/Kennel39/README.md

 It would be preferable to give a user their own page to view appointments.

-Also why not provide buttons to work in conjucction with a datepicker.
+Also why not provide buttons to work in conjunction with a datepicker?
 The latter provides a date, each button can represent an appointment time.
-These values can be queried against existing Book table entries and let the user know if the appointent is available.
+These buttons can be queried against existing Book table entries and let the user know if the appointent is available.
+This approach will require some Javascript to manipulate the DOM.

 The next logical step with this approach is to change the colour of these buttons based upon that time being available.
-For example, taken appointments are greyed out completely or hidden.
+Taken appointments may be greyed out completely or hidden.

 ## Testing
 Refer to [TESTING.md](TESTING.md) for details on: